-We shared ideas of seed science experiments for kids last week.
+We shared ideas for seed science experiments for kids last week.
 Today we will share weather science experiments for kids to do in the spring.
-As winter comes to the end, the weather is changing in so many different ways, warmer temperature, longer days, more or less rains, melting snows, strong winds, … there are many fun weather activity ideas to do with kids.
+As winter comes to the end, the weather is changing in so many different ways, warmer temperatures, longer days, more or fewer rains, melting snows, and strong winds, … there are many fun weather activity ideas to do with kids.
 Here are some on my list.

 Make a weather vane to show wind direction